 Starting with the metals, for your rings to look marvelous, it's important that both of the metals be compatible in appearance and weight.

-For a wedding band with stones, you need to coordinate the cut of the stone in your engagement ring to the stones in your wedding band.
-The engagement ring with a princess cut stone looks wonderful with a wedding band set with stones in this cut.
+For a ring with stones, you need to coordinate the cut of the stone in your engagement ring to the stones in your band.
+The engagement ring with a princess cut stone looks wonderful with a band set with stones in this cut.
 A channel setting offers more protection and there are also pavé and prong settings that might suit your style as well.